cvs-health/testilo/README.md

     - `node call merge s b e false`
     - `node call merge s b e`

 In these statements, replace `s` and `b` with the base names of the script and batch files, respectively.
-For example, if the script file is named `ts25.json`, then replace `x` with `ts25`.
+For example, if the script file is named `ts25.json`, then replace `s` with `ts25`.
 Replace `e` with an email address, or with an empty string if the environment variable `process.env.REQUESTER` exists and you want to use it.

 The first statement will cause a merger with isolation.
 The second and third statements will cause a merger without isolation.